 As a homeowner, odds are strong that the day may come when you must deal with a mice problem at your residence.
 Unfortunately, in Southern California and across the United States, mice infestation represents one of the most common types of problems homeowners confront at least one time in their lives.
-For some people, issues with mice is something that happens with frustrating regularity.
+For some people, issues with mice are something that happens with frustrating regularity.
 One area in your residence that can prove to be a magnet for mice is the area under your house.
 Thus, it is important for you to have an understanding of some basic facts associated with mice under your house.
 Bear in mind that this does not mean mice in your basement.
 That is a completely different issue altogether.
 This involves mice working their way into spaces under your residence, whether you have a basement or not.
 Indeed, mice can even create spaces of their own to nest under your home.
 A prime example is mice working their way into your home and living under your floorboards.

 Indications That Mice Are Nesting and Infesting Under Your Home

 There are telltale signs that mice have elected to take up residence under your home.
-A primary indication that you have mice under home is the presence of mouse droppings.
+A primary indication that you have mice under the home is the presence of mouse droppings.
 Mouse droppings are about the size of a grain of rice.
 When first produced, mouse droppings are dark in color, appearing almost black.
 After a bit of time, they take on a browner appearance.
 Once they dry out, they can appear gray in color.
 You may find mouse droppings near wiring or pipes that lead in and out of your home.

 In addition to droppings, gnaw marks and holes in such areas as baseboards can be indicative of a mice infestation.
 Keep in mind that if you identify gnaw marks inside the livable spaces of your home, what is going on under your home is certain to be far, far worse.